albertus82/jface-utils/README.md

 }
 ```

 You can surely improve this code, for example introducing localization and autodetermining `nodeId` values using the enum names.
+This example makes use of [`PageDefinitionDetails`](src/main/java/it/albertus/jface/preference/page/PageDefinitionDetails.java) helper class and its builder.

 #### Preference enum